 One of their primary responsibilities is to advise and make recommendations to management on compensation, information which is then incorporated into operations planning and strategies.

-Education: A post-secondary diploma or degree in human resources management or a related field is typically required.
+- A post-secondary diploma or degree in human resources management or a related field is typically required.

 - Educational services

-- Federal government public administration
+- Public administration